Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-93-the-silent-earth.md

 So was Yan, and two of his biggest fellow Given-Men. *Vemik-grade,* they were, or even a bit better.
 Telling though, that it took veteran Given-Men twice his age to best the young manic gorilla, and one could count on their fingers the number who could.

 Yan looked up and grunted.
-“This is first rapid de-ploy-ment for us…” Slightly nervous tail-twitch.
+"This is first rapid de-ploy-ment for us…" Slightly nervous tail-twitch.

 Firth put a hand on the big bastard’s shoulder.
 Yan was an all-natural freak, still not riding the Crude yet still rapidly improving.
 Respectable.
 He was huge by any standard, an easy six-foot-three in a big ten’gewek male’s perpetually bent-leg, sloped-foward cavehulk posture.
 Dominant men of his kind like him grew continually through their lives and he’d taken full advantage, packing every millimeter of his *insanely* wide and robust frame beyond full with muscle.
 And that didn’t even cover the academics.
 Ten’gewek in general were fast learners but Yan was much like Vemik and drank it in like a sponge, as fast as Costello or the team could feed him.
 His were a people *made* for excellence.

 Nonetheless, the gap between them had only widened, because Firth was even bigger and stockier, doing the exact same thing only far more aggressively.
-Yan still saw Firth as a mentor in all things warrior-like and “strong.”
+Yan still saw Firth as a mentor in all things warrior-like and "strong."

 …Which he was.
 Technically.
 Never stopped feelin’ weird, really.

 And he couldn’t wait to one day see what Yan Given-Man, Chief of the Lodge would finally become.

 He smiled, genuinely.
-“You’ll do fine, you’re a tough and smart people, and you know everything we could think up to teach you.
-So let’s ask boss here if we’ve got any details yet?”
+"You’ll do fine, you’re a tough and smart people, and you know everything we could think up to teach you.
+So let’s ask boss here if we’ve got any details yet?"

 Costello ambled over from his own station, suited up with visor retracted.

-“No mission details yet, this is a readiness deployment.
-Could be on watch for a long while so I *hope* y’all have kept your barracks clean and your pack-out plan posted…”
+"No mission details yet, this is a readiness deployment.
+Could be on watch for a long while so I *hope* y’all have kept your barracks clean and your pack-out plan posted…"

 Some rough chuckles, there.
 Because of the nature of their job, every member of HEAT had to maintain a room in the barracks, one fully-stocked with everything they’d need for indefinite deployment.
 All of it had to fit into a double wardrobe on wheels, be in or bolted to their desk (which had a lid that went over the top), or fit under their bed.
 The reason being, all of it was designed to unplug and wheel out easily.
 The only thing that should be left behind was whatever they’d left on the wall - though the techs were good about pulling those down, too.